A. Q. Shipley: Baltimore Ravens

-On May 9, 2013, the Indianapolis Colts traded Shipley to the Baltimore Ravens for a 2014 conditional seventh-round draft pick.
+On May 9, 2013, the Colts traded Shipley to the Baltimore Ravens for a 2014 conditional seventh-round draft pick.

 He entered training camp competing with Gino Gradkowski for the vacant starting center position left by the retirement of Matt Birk.
 Shipley was named the backup to Gradkowski to begin the regular season.
 On November 3, 2013, Shipley made his first start of the season, in place of Gradkowski, during an 18–24 loss to the Cleveland Browns.
 He started the last nine games of the regular season, while appearing in all 16.

 On August 30, 2014, Shipley was waived by the Ravens.

 Indianapolis Colts (second stint)

-On August 31, 2014, the Indianapolis Colts claimed Shipley off of waivers after starting center Khaled Holmes suffered an injury during the first snap of the preseason.
+On August 31, 2014, the Colts claimed Shipley off of waivers after starting center Khaled Holmes suffered an injury during the first snap of the preseason.

-He was immediately inserted into a competition for the starting center position against rookie Jonotthan Harrison.
+He was immediately inserted into a competition for the starting center position against undrafted rookie Jonotthan Harrison.
 Shipley was named the starting center for the season opener against the Denver Broncos.
-After starting and playing well in the first four games, he was surprisingly demoted to the backup position behind undrafted rookie Jonotthan Harrison.
+After starting and playing well in the first four games, he was surprisingly demoted to the backup position behind Harrison.
 He finished the 2014 season playing in 15 games, started five, and was ranked as the 13th highest graded center in the NFL by Pro Football Focus.

 Arizona Cardinals

 On March 11, 2015, the Arizona Cardinals signed Shipley to a two-year, $1.57 million contract that includes $300,000 guaranteed and a $100,000 signing bonus.
 This reunited him with head coach Bruce Arians for the third time on their third different team.

-Shipley entered training camp competing to be the Cardinal's starting center, but was named the backup to Ted Larsen.
+Shipley entered training camp competing to be the Cardinals' starting center, but was named the backup to Ted Larsen.
 He made his Cardinals debut in their 31–19 season-opening victory over the New Orleans Saints.
 On October 26, 2015, he made his first start at center for the Cardinals in a 26–18 victory over the Baltimore Ravens.
 In his first season with the Arizona Cardinals, he appeared in 12 games and started three.

 The following season, Shipley entered training camp competing with rookie Evan Boehm and veteran Taylor Boggs after Larsen departed for the Chicago Bears in free agency.
-The Arizona Cardinals named him their starting center to open the season.
+The Cardinals named him their starting center to open the season.
 He started all 16 regular season games, as the Cardinals finished with a 7–8–1 record.

-On March 9, 2017, the Arizona Cardinals signed Shipley to a two-year, $3.5 million contract extension, that includes a $725,000 signing bonus.
+On March 9, 2017, the Cardinals signed Shipley to a two-year, $3.5 million contract extension, that included a $725,000 signing bonus.
 He was the only offensive lineman for the Cardinals to start all 16 games for the second season in a row.

 On August 6, 2018, Shipley tore his ACL in training camp and was ruled out for the season.
 On August 24, 2018, he signed a one-year contract extension with the Cardinals through the 2019 season.

 In 2019, Shipley started all 16 games at center for the Cardinals.